 ‘A Vision at the Portal of Elysium’ by Ed ‘Bear’ C.U.
 Lewis The Society June 1, 2013 Poetry I saw him standing at the gate of heaven.
 It was in a dream, but seemed so real I was in awe.
 Behind him in my vision all was white and lit.
 Dear reader, though hard to believe, I truly saw this most magnificent of men.
 He was all shine and smiling, like he was inviting me to draw close, come.
 His costume draped upon his body fine.
 He was so beautiful he blazed from head to toe.
 He seemed so good, o, dark of skin, but pure, divine.
 I wondered what it was that made his body glow.
 I longed to enter in that lovely infinite.
 I wanted so to join him there in all that glow.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
+NOTE TO READERS: If you enjoyed this poem or other content, please consider making a donation to the Society of Classical Poets.
+NOTE TO POETS: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
+CODEC News:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.